linabrihoum/linabrihoum/README.md

 ### 🌱 What I'm currently working on

-- Building scalable cloud architectures for enterprise applications
+- Cloud Job Board that is dedicating to showing the latest cloud, platform, SRE, and DevOps positions!
-- Creating custom IaC templates for clients
+- Creating custom IaC templates
-- Developing open-source DevSecOps resources to ace an interview
+- Automatic finance bot trader that algorithmic trains aganist multiple strategies